pookleblinky/apocalyptic-vignettes/pbta/zombies.md

 Joe McKinney's Dead City series zombies.
 Shamblers, spreading infection via bites.
 The infected bite kills within an hour.
 Highly sensitive to noise.

-A bite quickly turns infected, rapidly causing gangrene and fever and pulminary edema.
+A bite quickly turns infected, rapidly causing gangrene and fever and pulmonary edema.
 Very soon the infected person is no longer mobile and shows significant cognitive disability.